dingmartin/HeadTailCommunityDetection/README.md

 <b>How to do:</b>

 Both the input and output files of the program are related to edges in graph.
 To generate input file, open .net file in txt and copy all edges under line "*edges" and then paste them into a new txt file.
 Then change the code with the input file location, you can also change the division rule and output file location as the comment indicated.
-Run the program and then copy the edge data from output file and replace the edges in original net with them (It is better to make a copy of original net file for later comparison purpose).
-Finally, load the changed .net file in Pajek, click draw network button, then press "ctrl + k", all the homogeneous groups will be shown.
+Run the program and then copy the edge data from output file and replace the edges in original net with them (It is better to make a copy of original net file for later comparison).
+Finally, load the changed .net file in Pajek, click draw network button, then press "ctrl + k", all the homogeneous groups will show up.

 And in case you want to know further info of detected homo-groups, in Pajek click Network > Create Partition > Components > Weak, set minimum size = 1, then the number of homo-groups and their node members etc. will be obtained.